goauthentik/authentik/website/integrations/services/hashicorp-vault/index.md

     type="external"
 ```

-Get the canonical id of the group
+Get the canonical ID of the group.

 ```
 vault list identity/group/id
 ```

-Get the id of the oidc accessor
+Get the ID of the OIDC accessor.

 ```
 vault auth list
 ```

-Add a group alias, this maps the group to the oidc backend
+Add a group alias, this maps the group to the OIDC backend.

 ```
 vault write identity/group-alias \